How to survive party season: Christmas health hacks

-Eat, drink and be merry this Christmas without impacting your health – a guide on how to party the healthier way
+Eat, drink and be merry this Christmas without ending up bloated and ill – a guide on how to party the healthier way

-Our Wellness Coach and nutritional advisor suggests seven simple tips on how to navigate the party season and maintain Christmas health without starting the New year feeling, bloated, guilty and worn to the bone.
+Culture Whisper's resident wellness coach and nutritional adviser suggests seven simple tips on how to navigate the party season and feel festive without starting the New Year feeling, bloated, guilty and worn to the bone.

 1. Plan your alcohol intake: mindful drinking